-1. For the sake of brevity, these specifications shall omit phrases such as "Contractor shall furnish and install", "unless otherwise indicated or specified", etc., but these phrases are nevertheless implied.
-Mention of materials and operations requires the Contractor to furnish and install such materials and perform such operations completely to the satisfaction of the owner's representative.

-C. SCOPE OF WORK

-- 1. One company shall be responsible for the installation of all aspects of the stage rigging equipment.
+- 1. Drawings and general provisions of Contract, including General and Supplementary Conditions and Division 1 Specification sections, apply to work of this section. - B. GOVERNING CLAUSE - 1.
+For the sake of brevity, these specifications shall omit phrases such as "Contractor shall furnish and install", "unless otherwise indicated or specified", etc., but these phrases are nevertheless implied.
+Mention of materials and operations requires the Contractor to furnish and install such materials and perform such operations completely to the satisfaction of the owner's representative. - C. SCOPE OF WORK - 1.
+One company shall be responsible for the installation of all aspects of the stage rigging equipment.
 Work under this section shall include furnishing all labor, materials, tools, transportation services, supervision, etc., necessary to complete installation of the stage rigging equipment as well as any other items as herein listed, all as described in these specifications, as illustrated on the accompanying drawings; or as directed by the Owner's Representative.
 Work includes the following: - a.
-Motorized Rigging

-D. SUBSTITUTIONS:

-Specific items of equipment are specified by trade names.
-It has been determined by the systems designer that these are the particular items desired by the Owner and establish a standard of quality, equipment function and/or process.
+Motorized Rigging - D. SUBSTITUTIONS: - Specific items of equipment are specified by trade names.
+It has been determined by the 1. systems designer that these are the particular items desired by the Owner and establish a standard of quality, equipment function and/or process.
 It is not the purpose or intent of these documents to eliminate competitive bids.
 In order to allow proper and fair comparison of pricing, contractors are required to submit their base bid price on the specified equipment.
 A contractor may submit an alternate bid based on equipment different from that specified only if that Contractor has received prior approval in writing from the Architect at least 10 days prior to bid.
 Accompanying each request shall be a letter specifically detailing each substitution including catalog data, specifications, operative samples, technical information, drawings, performance and test data, and complete descriptive and functional information to assist in a fair evaluation.
 Failure to submit any substitution for prior approval or not providing sufficient data for evaluation shall require the exact item specified to be furnished.
 Architect's approval of a substitution for bid purposes will not relieve the contractor from the responsibility of meeting all specification criteria.
 If an approval of a substitution is granted, the Contractor shall be fully responsible for any and all changes (wiring, power, distribution, support structure, etc.) such substitution shall require.